mikematics22800/CUPID/README.md

 ### Database Schema:
 The `users` table should contain basic profile information (name, bio, birthday, etc.) but does not need a `photos` column since photos are managed entirely through Supabase storage.

+## AI Bio Generation Feature

+The app now includes an AI-powered bio generation feature that helps users create engaging dating app bios based on their interests and hobbies.

+### Features:
+- **Interest Selection**: Users can select from 5 categories of interests and hobbies:
+  - Sports & Fitness (Running, Gym, Yoga, etc.)
+  - Arts & Culture (Photography, Music, Travel, etc.)
+  - Technology & Gaming (Programming, Gaming, AI/ML, etc.)
+  - Nature & Outdoors (Camping, Hiking, Gardening, etc.)
+  - Social & Lifestyle (Networking, Volunteering, Foodie, etc.)
+- **Multi-Selection**: Users can select multiple interests across different categories
+- **AI Bio Generation**: Uses Google's Gemini AI to generate personalized bio suggestions
+- **Character Limit**: Generated bios are kept under 150 characters for optimal dating app performance
+- **One-Click Integration**: Generated bios are automatically added to the bio text field

+### How to Use:
+1. Navigate to the Profile screen
+2. Tap the "AI Bio Generator" button in the About Me section
+3. Select your interests and hobbies from the available categories
+4. Tap "Generate Bio Suggestion"
+5. The AI will create a personalized bio based on your selections
+6. The generated bio will be automatically added to your bio text field

+### Technical Details:
+- Uses Google's Gemini 2.0 Flash model via direct API calls for React Native compatibility
+- Interests are categorized for better organization and user experience
+- The AI prompt is optimized for dating app context and character limits
+- Error handling includes network connectivity checks and user-friendly error messages

 ## Get a fresh project